Dregnoxx/StormshieldFWUpdate/README.md

 ### Stormshield Firewall Updater

-This PowerShell script, is provided as-is, with no warranty or support.
+This PowerShell script, is provided as-is, with no warranty.
 Created by Dregnoxx:
 [Dregnoxx.tech](https://dregnoxx.tech)
 [@dregnoxx](https://twitter.com/dregnoxx).